Javascript Madness: Introduction

 something with so little visibility.

-Safari was derived from it, but the relationship doesn't always show.
+but the relationship doesn't always show.

 In mouse and key event handling, they are very different.